Suzanna-Linn/slua/docs/beta.md

 greet.bye(ll.GetOwner())</code></pre>
   <pre class="language-slua"><code class="language-slua">-- the same script after preprocessing and ready to compile (SLua Beta)

--- the imported code is wrapped in an anonymous to avoid name conflicts -- the anonymous function is executed assigning the return to the variable
+-- the imported code is wrapped in an anonymous function to avoid name conflicts -- the anonymous function is executed assigning the return to the variable

 local greet = (function()